parris/private-npm-registry/README.md

 - Build via instructions from: https://github.com/iriscouch/build-couchdb
 - Setup couchdb using these instructions: https://github.com/npm/npmjs.org
 - No need to replicate so stop before those instructions
+- Make sure to replace the first line in config.json's paths array with the couch db url (according to npm)
+- I found this pretty hard to set up.
+You may also want to peak at the docker project's setup

 Nginx Setup:
 ----